Wandalen/wTools/module/move/benchkit/recommendations.md

 ### Write Context-Rich Reports

-**Recommendation**: Include context and interpretation, not just raw numbers:
+**Recommendation**: Include context and interpretation, not just raw numbers.
+Always provide visual context before tables to make clear what is being measured:

 ```rust
 let template = PerformanceReport::new()